 Social media can give readers a bite-size taste of your persona.
 Make the most of a little space to grow your blog.
 A lot of your audience can come from people wanting to know more about what you have to say.
 Post relevant information and give viewers a taste of your voice.

-As a travel blogger, you’ll be your own biggest asset.
+As a writer, you’ll be your own biggest asset.
 And what do businesses do with their greatest assets?
 They enrich and invest in them.
 So if you want to take a course to sharpen up, go for it.
 You don’t have to spend big bucks to invest in yourself though.
 Often enough the investment is in time and effort.
 There are heaps of tutorials to guide you through any new skill you want to advance yourself.

 They email and keep in touch with their audience